laperzyna/laperzyna/README.md

 -->

 ## About me
 My name is Lidia Perzyna(she/her) and I am a third year Computer Science and Design student at the University of San Francisco.
 I am based in San Fransisco and Los Angeles.
-I am currently in a Networking class learning about socket programming and am also in a Paradigms class that introduces the ins and outs of compilers and interpreters.
+I am currently in cs272, Software Development, where I am hoping to expand my knowledge in CS and put it into practice.
+I am also in a full-stack class, where I am able to brush up on my full-stack skills whilst also learning new skills.
 I am also learning React-Native on my own time.
 I am profficient in:
   - Java, C, Python
   - Javascript, React, MongoDB, Mongoose, SQL, HTML, CSS, Bootstrap, Mern